 Middle and Senior School

-Outdoor education in the Middle and Senior Schools is instrumental in the teaching and practice of authentic connections, interdependence and leadership.
+Outdoor education in the Middle and Senior Schools is instrumental in the teaching and practice of authentic connections, interdependence, leadership and followership.
 Boys are encouraged to awaken their adventurous spirit, to actively manage personal risks and to reflect.
 We encourage our boys to seek value in lifelong participation in outdoor activities for their enjoyment, health and wellbeing.

 The first day of high school represents a monumental milestone in a boy’s life.
 It marks the start of a period of great growth and increased independence, a time when a boy’s character begins to take shape and show prominence.